Red Sox vs. Tigers Player Props Betting Odds

-Sportsbooks have listed player props for Rafael Devers, Spencer Torkelson and others when the Boston Red Sox host the Detroit Tigers at Fenway Park on Friday at 7:10 PM ET.
+You can find player prop bet odds for Rafael Devers, Spencer Torkelson and other players on the Boston Red Sox and Detroit Tigers ahead of their matchup at 4:10 PM ET on Saturday at Fenway Park.

 Bet on this matchup or its props with BetMGM!